Signs of Hard Water on Hair and Skin

 How Does Hard Water Affect My Hair?

-Hard water damage could impact hair of all lengths, thicknesses and textures.
-It’s all thanks to the minerals, such as calcium and magnesium, that make water hard and work against the natural oils from your skin and scalp.
+Hard water damage can impact hair of all lengths, volumes and textures.
+Excessive levels of calcium and magnesium– the minerals that cause hard water– cause a buildup that blocks pores, preventing the natural oils from your skin and scalp from reaching the surface.

 Scalp Dryness

 Your scalp has oil glands that work to protect and hydrate your hair.
 When you wash with hard water, the hardness minerals leave a film on your skin, which blocks those glands from doing their job.
-The result is a dry, flaky, itchy scalp that doesn’t create a healthy environment for your hair.
+The result is a dry, flaky, itchy scalp that creates an unhealthy environment for your hair.

 Hair Follicle Issues